KatrinaTom/T3A2-A-MyCocktailApp/README.md

 **High Level System Context Diagram**

 The below diagram is a high level view of the My Cocktail App.
 With this high level view, it can be easily identified that there is a lot more complexity, without the additional detail.
 The additional detail in regards to componments, and interactions between components is in the Dataflow Diagram.
+This diagram would be used to discuss with Product Managers and Stakeholders.

 <img src="docs/images/miro/high_level_architecture.png" width="600">